RetroReversing/retroReversing/categories/tutorials/Introduction.md

 This section will start to look into reverse engineering the actual code that makes the games run on the CPU.

 ## What is an executable and how does it work?
-The Youtuber **Bisqwit** bhas created an excellent video on how executables work:
+The Youtuber **Bisqwit** has created an excellent video on how executables work:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hhgxsrAFyz8" title="What are EXE files made of?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How a CPU Works
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6jSKldt7Eqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-LiveOverflow has an excellent introduction video to how a CPU works and what exactly assembly language is.
+**LiveOverflow** has an excellent introduction video to how a CPU works and what exactly assembly language is.

 ### CPU Registers
 In this video you will learn about registers, which it describes as global variables that the CPU accesses directly, which is a really nice way to think about them.